With less than 600,000 residents in our eighth largest state, you may misconstrue Wyoming as a big, wide empty.

 It isn’t so.

-Driving from the little town of Sheridan, Wyoming on Route 90 toward Red Lodge, Montana, hang a left at Route 14 and drive through the Big Horn Mountains with your jaw spending a lot of time dropping in amazement.
+Driving from the little town of Sheridan, Wyoming on Route 90 toward Red Lodge, Montana, hang a left at Route 14.
+Drive through the Big Horn Mountains letting your jaw spend a lot of time dropping in amazement.

-The views rival those we would later see on this trip driving through the very popular Rocky Mountain National Park in Colorado.
-Wyoming’s 1.1 million acres of National Forest offers all manner of outdoor recreation from hiking and camping to fishing and hunting.
-We barely nipped into this grand area by driving on Route 14 and look forward to going back and getting farther off the driven path.
+The views rival those seen driving through the very popular Rocky Mountain National Park in Colorado.
+Wyoming’s 1.1 million acres of National Forest offers outdoor recreation from hiking and camping to fishing and hunting.
+We nipped into this grand area by driving on Route 14.
+We’re look forward to going back and getting farther off the driven path.

-If you’re in no rush to leave the state, stop at the Bighorn Canyon Visitor Center at the junction of 14A and 310 to pick up literature about the canyon, the 71-mile-long Bighorn Lake, and dramatically gorgeous Yellowtail Dam.
-This 120,000 acre national park crosses state boundaries and includes the Pryor Mountain Wild Horse Range, a chance to see Bighorn Sheep, and a stunning view from the Devil’s Canyon Overlook.
+If you’re in no rush, stop at the Bighorn Canyon Visitor Center at the junction of 14A and 310.
+Pick up literature about the canyon, the 71-mile-long Bighorn Lake, and dramatically gorgeous Yellowtail Dam.
+This 120,000 acre national park crosses state boundaries.
+It includes the Pryor Mountain Wild Horse Range and a stunning view from the Devil’s Canyon Overlook.
+Maybe you’ll see Bighorn Sheep.

 For adventures waiting to be had in the Custer Gallatin National Forests, at Lovell, take a right and head north into Montana.
 In Bridger, go a left and scoot down to itsy bitsy Belfry, turn right and wind up in Red Lodge.